Generate a Terraform provider from OpenAPI / Swagger

 READ

-during the import process.
+by Terraform during the import process.

-Simple Keys
+Simple keys

 operations.
 For example, if the pet